jtrane/jtrane.github.io-old/Social-Science-and-Computer-Science/state-of-the-art.md

 These examples illustrate existing interactions between SC and CS, based on
   - using CS-tools in SC
-  - applying CS-maths to S
+  - applying CS-maths to SC
   - arise from novel challenges posed by techonological CS-developments.
 The 2nd item is closest to my research expertise and so I would like to speculate on: